BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms and slang

 K; The prefix of several models of BMW.

 K&N; An aftermarket company that manufactures air filters.
 They are washable and reusable.
-While that seems to be economical, it is well proven that they don’t filter as well and shorten the life of the top end of the engine.
+While that seems to be economical, it is well proven that they don’t filter as well and will shorten the life of the top end of the engine.

 Kicking Tires; Slang term for standing around motorcycles and talking about them.